-The CNSC's regulatory philosophy and requirements for long-term management of radioactive waste stems from the NSCA and is articulated in CNSC documents P-299, Regulatory Fundamentals, P-290, Managing Radioactive Waste, and G-320, Assessing the Long Term Safety of Radioactive Waste Management.
+The CNSC's regulatory philosophy and requirements for long-term management of radioactive waste stems from the NSCA and is articulated in CNSC waste management regulatory documents and REGDOC-3.5.3, Regulatory Fundamentals.

-The CNSC can make a licensing decision on a deep geological repository only after the completion of the environmental assessment (EA) process.
+The CNSC can make a licensing decision on a deep geological repository only after the completion of the impact assessment process under the Impact Assessment Act.

 In a licence application, an applicant must include information associated with a facility's operation and future decommissioning, including financial guarantees for each phase.
 Financial guarantees ensure that licensees have sufficient funds to cover the cost of decommissioning work resulting from the licensed activity.
 The outcome of the licensing process feeds back into a compliance program verifying that the licensee fulfills the regulatory requirements.